 - Trier University of Applied Sciences has some dorm rooms for exchange students.
 However, there are usually more students than rooms.
-So if you'd like to stay in a dormitory, please let us know early on (aaa@hochschule-trier.de). - The university can allocate a number of rooms in the dormitories Tarforst, Olewig and Petrisberg to international students. - Another option is the Cusanushaus, a private dormitory.
+So, if you'd like to stay in a dormitory, please letus know early on [international@hochschule-trier.de]. - The university can allocate a number of rooms in the dormitories Olewig and Petrisberg to international students. - Another option is the Cusanushaus, a private dormitory. - You can also search for rooms on the Trier Student Services website. - The Studierturm (Studierturm) is an apartment complex that specializes in student living. - Please look for an apartment before you come to study with us at Trier University of Applied Sciences so that you have accommodation from day one.
+The University cannot arrange accommodation and is not responsible for student accommodation.